Bastion of Truth Reformed Churches in the Philippines: Church Government

 The doctrinal standards, church government, and worship of the Bastion of Truth Reformed Churches are set forth in their Church Order.
 However, the church believes in the priesthood of all believers, maintaining that God calls certain men (Romans 10:14, 15; 1 Timothy 3:1-13) through the church to fulfill the tasks of the distinct Biblical offices.
 Office-bearers are required to subscribe to this church order.
 The denomination holds to the Presbyterian form of church government and convenes on significant occasions as a single classis.
 The BTRCs emphasize that each congregation is self-governed by a body of elders chosen out of the congregation in compliance with the principle of the "autonomy of the local congregation".
-Hence, the name of the denomination—not "Church" (singular), but "Churches" (plural).
+Hence, the name of the denomination is not "Church" (singular), but "Churches" (plural).
 The BTRCs do not allow women to be preachers, elders, or deacons.

 Worship

 The church uses a simple liturgy—consisting of prayer, singing, preaching, and giving.
 As a matter of biblical principle, the BTRCs do not entertain in their worship services.
-As a church that derives from Pentecostalism/Charismaticism, they denounce human-centered and entertainment-motivated styles of worship.
+As a church that derives from Pentecostalism/Charismatics, they denounce human-centered and entertainment-motivated styles of worship.
 For this reason, the BTRCs practice the Biblical heritage of Psalm singing without the accompaniment of musical instruments.